Aircloak/aircloak/cloak/docs/anonymization.md

 ## Isolating columns

 Further restrictions are applied on columns that have been detected to be isolating.
 For each column we compute an isolating factor: `count(values_with_only_one_user) / (count(unique_values) + 1)`.
-If this factor is greater than a configured value (currently 0.5) the column is defined as isolating.
+If this factor is greater than a configured value (see `cloak -> anonymizer -> isolating_column_threshold` in `config.exs`) the column is defined as isolating.
 Only clear conditions are allowed on isolating columns.
+Furthermore, `IN` is disallowed with isolating columns.

 As an exception implicit range functions are allowed in expressions on isolating columns.
 This exception can be made, because the rules regarding ranges and implicit ranges already prevent the analyst from expressing arbitrary conditions this way.
 It is also very useful, because while something like a time column might be isolating, good results might be obtained after "rounding" the column with a `date_trunc`.